Chapter 13 Bankruptcy

 Additionally, as this process starts, you’ll be required to meet with your bankruptcy trustee monthly throughout the course of your bankruptcy.
 Your trustee oversees the process and ensures that you followed the agree-to plan.
 It’s important to note that when proposing and submitting your plan, lenders have a time period where they can petition your case and when they’re able to submit claims to get paid from your case.

-Once that is settled, a plan confirmation takes place to address any objections and finalize your plan.
-After that’s done, you begin making payments as scheduled for the assigned time period.
+Once that is settled, a plan confirmation takes place to address any objections and finalize your plan, and you begin making payments as scheduled for the assigned time period.
+The first payment is due 30 days from the day you file

 Considering you make your payments and there are no complications, as your payment plan comes to an end, you’ll be required to participate in a financial management course to prepare you for restructuring your finances after bankruptcy.
 Then, the magic moment of discharge happens — any remaining debts under your bankruptcy plan are discharged and you’ve completed the process!